Appendix A: Types of corrective action

 Appendix B: Problem review and grievance procedure

 This process is designed to provide an orderly and discreet review for the resolution of work-related conflicts, including appeals for corrective actions and involuntary termination.
-Consistent with the handling of all performance and disciplinary matters, the college seeks to handle the process with discretion and sensitivity.
+Consistent with the handling of all performance and disciplinary matters, the university seeks to handle the process with discretion and sensitivity.

 A staff member who feels wronged should present his or her concern and request for action directly to the immediate supervisor to discuss the conflict or corrective action.
 If a staff member has a problem of such a sensitive nature that it cannot be discussed with his or her immediate supervisor, he or she should request a meeting with a representative from the Human Resources Office.